-Student production team members Ethan Williford, Chassidy Wallace, Sarah Link, and Bonnie Whitehouse, on A Massacre in Memphis; Dale Hutcherson, Talor Paige, Emily Andrews, Annabeth Hayes, and Nicole Milani on Remember Fort Pillow; and Anthony Maples, Haley Smoot, and Joiceann Compton on Stepping: Beyond the Line brought their ‘A’ game to these projects.
+Student production team members Ethan Williford, Chassidy Wallace, Sarah Link, and Bonnie Whitehouse, on A Massacre in Memphis; Dale Hutcherson, Talor Paige, Emily Andrews, Annabeth Hayes, Molly Glaser, and Nicole Milani on Remember Fort Pillow; and Anthony Maples, Haley Smoot, and Joiceann Compton on Stepping: Beyond the Line brought their 'A' game to these projects.
 These student filmmakers left an indelible mark on Dance River Productions.

 Remember Fort Pillow was produced with a team of 11 Rhodes College History students, who researched, wrote, directed, and edited the film through a one-semester course I taught.
 We coached amateur and volunteer actors on voiceovers using firsthand testimony from the historical record, directed local folk in reenactment scenes, and recruited Memphis musicians to create an original score.
 The Mike Curb Foundation and The Memphis Center at Rhodes College underwrote this project.
 The Sons of Confederate Veterans made it possible for us to shoot film at the historic Fort Pillow site, even as we disagreed with their interpretation of the massacre.
 Fort Pillow screened to a packed house at the Indie Memphis Film Festival in 2016.

 Honor Song was serendipitous, discovered as we interviewed Amorette Ground, a Blackfeet high school student.
 As we listened to her story, we heard the echoes of a woman warrior, Running Eagle, from two centuries earlier.
-So we created a short film, barely seven minutes, intercutting Amorette’s narrative with that of Running Eagle, as told by her descendant Kenny Eaglespeaker.
-Without the kindness and hospitality of Rick and Elsie Ground, Marie and Andrew Gussman, Billy Maxwell, and Pam Lemelin, this story would not have emerged.
-Throughout, the spectacular Rocky Mountain front, “the Backbone of the World,” held this story; this land is a cradle of Blackfeet culture.
+So we created a short film, intercutting Amorette's narrative with that of Running Eagle, as told by her descendant Kenny Eaglespeaker.
+Without the guidance and hospitality of Rick and Elsie Ground, Marie and Andrew Gussman, Billy Maxwell, and Pam Lemelin, this story would not have emerged.
+Throughout, the spectacular Rocky Mountain front, "the Backbone of the World," held this story; this land is a cradle of Blackfeet culture.

 A Massacre in Memphis explores a three-day outburst of white mob violence against African-Americans during the first year of Reconstruction.
-Testimony from survivors comes from a Congressional investigation launched in 1866; and like the Fort Pillow Massacre, this incident was erased from public memory for over a century.
-“Why do you focus on these things?” asked a retired Army Colonel who sat next to me on a flight from Memphis to Missoula, “don’t you think it will just stir up bad feeling?”
+Firsthand testimony from survivors came from a Congressional investigation launched in 1866; and like the Fort Pillow Massacre, this incident was erased from public memory for over a century.
+"Why do you focus on these things?" asked a retired Army Colonel who sat next to me on a flight from Memphis to Missoula, "don't you think it will just stir up bad feeling?"
 I responded that denial is more damaging than hearing truths.
 By facing what happened, we value the lives of innocent African-American people who died at the hands of a violent mob.
 By listening to witnesses and survivors, we reject the racism that swept murder under the rug, and that allowed mob killing in the first place.
-The more we hear each other’s stories, the better we can understand each other.
+The more we hear each other's stories, the better we can understand each other.

 This film was not easy to make.
-Eric Swartz and Phoebe Driscoll’s camera work captured mood, place, and history.
-Our volunteer actors went above and beyond the call; for those who were African American, it was especially emotional and challenging.
-Jillian Franks, Shanbria Webster, Amaree Austin, Kim Macharia, Seabelo John, and James Cook gave life to art.
+Eric Swartz and Phoebe Driscoll's camera work captured mood, place, and history.
+Our volunteer actors went above and beyond the call; for those who were African American, it was emotional and challenging.
+Jillian Franks, Shanbria Webster, Amaree Austin, Kim Macharia, Seabelo John, and James Wood gave life and truth to the story.
 Our student film crew grappled with uncomfortable questions about racism and how to dramatize it without sensationalizing it.
-Kevin Houston‘s sound engineering drew professional results from our voiceover recordings, and Editor Ward Archer spent patient hours with me fine-tuning the story.
+Kevin Houston's sound engineering drew professional results from our voiceover recordings, and Editor Ward Archer spent patient hours with me fine-tuning the story.
 Steve Selvidge created another original musical score with veteran session players Susan Marshall Powell and Alvin Youngblood Hart.
 Each time I make a film, I am deeply grateful to those who bring their talent, energy and heart to these projects.